The Edge Treatment Center

 Similarly, people already suffering from such issues are more likely to develop drug abuse problems.
 The lack of knowledge and general ignorance around the topics can have disastrous consequences.
 So, it becomes necessary for everyone to be knowledgeable enough to understand topics such as the meaning of roofied, how to know if you were roofied & some common signs of being roofied, and lastly, how to recover from it.

-“Getting Roofied”: What are the Effects of Rohypnol?
+“Getting Roofied”: What Are the Effects of Rohypnol?

 You have likely heard the term "getting roofied".
 The slang term “roofied” comes from the brand name of flunitrazepam, Rohypnol.
 Flunitrazepam is a prescription benzodiazepine that is used to treat severe insomnia.
 Basically, roofies or Rohypnol are sleeping pills.
 Back in the 1970s, this drug was popularly known as roofies and later became infamous as a date rape drug.
 In terms of legality in the United States of America, the Food and Drug Administration has not approved the drug, and roofies, aka Rohypnol, are illegal.